pushkar-anand/make-a-note/README.md

 # make-a-note
-This gtk application helps you save some important things without having to switch to a different app.
+An application built over Gimp Toolkit(GTK) to remove to ease the note making process.
+It has over-the-top functionality, which enables the user to take quick notes.
 Simply start this app and use the icon in the status bar to add and view notes.

 # Running instructions